MATH/COMP 61: In Person: Summer 2022

 Grading: Your grade is based on 3 exams plus a takehome final, plus your hw as follows.
 Your grade is based on e1+e2+e3+f+f, except you get to drop the lowest of the 3 scores (final is 2 scores).
 Your hw can pull your grade up or down by a 1/2 letter (for example, A- can go to A or B+ or stay A-, based on your HW performance)

 HW assignments are due at the beginning of class on the day they are

-instructor's mailbox in CS dept headquarters (2nd floor in
+instructor's mailbox in CS dept headquarters (4th floor in the JCC)

-Halligan Hall), without penalty (Or slid under the door of room 107A if
+without penalty (Or slid under the door of room 323 if

-it is after hours, clearly marked with my name).
+it is after hours, clearly marked with your name).
 Except for this short

 HW collaboration policy: It is ok to talk to the Instructor, TA or

 Your takehome exam will be due on Friday, August 12.